AAOINews Brief

 What Actually Happened

-AAOI is building out its Houston-area facility to meet 800G transceiver demand from hyperscale data centers.
-The 900,000 square foot footprint is designed to pump out 700,000 AI transceivers per month, which is a serious volume commitment for a company doing $456mn in TTM revenue.
-The key detail: this is domestic manufacturing.
-While most optical transceiver production sits in Asia, AAOI is planting its capacity in Texas.
-That matters in a world where U.S. data center operators increasingly care about supply chain geography, especially for AI infrastructure components that are becoming strategically sensitive.
+AAOI is expanding its Houston-area facility to fill 800G transceiver orders from hyperscale data centers.
+The 900,000 square foot plant is built to produce 700,000 AI transceivers per month — a large volume commitment for a company doing $456mn in TTM revenue.
+The critical detail: this is domestic production.
+Most optical transceiver manufacturing sits in Asia.
+AAOI is putting its capacity in Texas.
+That distinction matters as U.S. data center operators grow more selective about supply chain sourcing, particularly for AI infrastructure components now classified as strategically sensitive.

 The Catch

-A 351% YTD move with nine straight green days has a name.
-It's called a crowded trade.
-At 49.9x forward earnings, the market is pricing in not just the capacity buildout but near-perfect execution of it.
-Ramping a factory to 700,000 units per month is an operational challenge that will pressure gross margins before it helps them.
-AAOI has been here before.
-The company rode a similar data center upgrade cycle in 2017, peaked above $80, and spent the next five years grinding below $5.
+A 351% YTD run with nine straight green days is a crowded trade.
+At 49.9x forward earnings, the stock price assumes not just the capacity buildout but near-flawless execution.
+Ramping a factory to 700,000 units per month will pressure gross margins before it lifts them.
+AAOI has lived this before.
+The company rode a similar data center upgrade cycle in 2017, peaked above $80, then spent five years grinding below $5.
 The product cycle was real then too.
-The valuation just got ahead of the revenue.
+The valuation just outran the revenue.

 Bottom Line

 The factory expansion is the right strategic move.
-U.S.-based AI transceiver capacity at this scale is genuinely scarce, and 800G demand is not speculative.
-But $159 per share already reflects a lot of optimism for a company that needs to prove it can fill 900,000 square feet profitably.
-The Q1 earnings call is what matters next.
-Specifically, watch gross margins.
-If expansion costs compress margins while revenue ramps slowly, the 49.9x multiple will look generous fast.
+U.S.-based AI transceiver capacity at this scale is rare, and 800G demand is backed by real orders.
+But $159 per share already prices in heavy optimism for a company that still needs to prove it can fill 900,000 square feet profitably.
+The Q1 earnings call is the next inflection point.
+Watch gross margins.
+If expansion costs squeeze margins while revenue ramps slowly, the 49.9x multiple will unwind fast.

 AAOI doesn't have a Basis Report yet.
 Generate a full report here to dig into the financials.